How Much Energy Does The Average Church Use?

-Heating and providing electricity to large structures throughout the UK can often be quite expensive, especially in buildings such as churches.
 Churches can often be quite an expensive building to provide heat and electricity to because of their large size and open-plan interior.
-Within this article you will find many of the preocupations held by residents and how they are being addressed.
+Within this article, you will find many of the preoccupations held by residents and how they are being addressed.

 Listed statusA church with a listed status often qualifies for energy-saving measures, renewable energy tax credits and more.
 A listed status for a place of worship can often be one of the best ways that you can get some improved savings throughout the process of savings with a church.

 There are a number of factors that need to be considered when weighing up the energy usage of a church, such as the number of functions held, the spacial characteristics of spaces used and the efficiency measures implemented by each church.

 A reasonably sized church could be well in excess of 400 m².
 In an example we studied, a church that was approximately 416 m² in Oxford, the overall size audit of this church and representative floor space often had to be heated using electric heat and lit using very inefficient lighting sources.

 Churches are often in use for far more than just one worship ceremony every week.
 Most churches often require a series of community associations, catering events, openings for weddings, openings for christenings and traditional worship services.
 With one service a week and church meetings, the average monthly usage could total into 16 hours.
 For community uses and regular choir practice this could add an additional 26 hours a month of electricity usage.
 Administration officers, as that's their full-time position, and any of the catering and events, can continue to add onto the total amount of time that the electricity needs to be on and the amount of time that the electricity is used too.